4CE53030-CF0C-67E7-7D845E0B5CDEC0DD

 Student work in Perusall is graded automatically but you can always override the annotation scores provided by Perusall.

-The document How Scoring Works and the Scoring & Grades section of the company website provides additional information.
+The Scoring & Grades section of the company website provides additional information.

 Perusall automatically groups students in the course into smaller “discussion groups.”
 Students will only see the comments of other students in their group, plus any threads that an instructor has started.